jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 (3) In this section, the term goods includes any part of any ship or aircraft and the cargo, machinery, and equipment thereof, and any other property belonging thereto.

 ### 127 Penalties
-(1) Every person who commits an offence against section 100 or section 100A or section 101 is liable,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $2,000:
+(1) Every person who commits an offence against section 100 or section 100A or section 101 is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $2,000:
   (b) in the case of a body corporate, to a fine not exceeding $10,000.
-(2) Every person who commits an offence against section 105 is liable to a fine not exceeding $5,000 and, if the offence is a continuing one, to a further fine not exceeding $250 for every day or part of a day during which the offence is continued.
+(2) Every person who commits an offence against section 105 is liable on conviction to a fine not exceeding $5,000 and, if the offence is a continuing one, to a further fine not exceeding $250 for every day or part of a day during which the offence is continued.

 ## Part 10 — Construction, survey, and equipment